Vain (horse): At two years

 As a two-year-old, Vain was undefeated in Melbourne in the spring of 1968 and autumn of 1969, winning races such as the VRC Sires Produce.
 Moving to Sydney, he won the STC Golden Slipper Stakes by four lengths and the AJC Champagne Stakes by 10 lengths, the latter in the fastest time ever recorded for a two-year-old over six furlongs.

 At three years

 As a three-year-old, Vain won the VATC Caulfield Guineas by three lengths, then campaigned in the VRC Spring Carnival, winning over eight days the Craven 'A' Stakes by 12 lengths and the VRC Linlithgow Stakes by six lengths.
 In his final race, he carried a record 10 lb over weight-for-age in winning the 1969 George Adams Handicap.
 Vain set Australian prize money records as a two-year-old and three-year-old.

-His only defeat as a three-year-old was against the champion New Zealand colt Daryl's Joy, who also won the W S Cox Plate and Victoria Derby and who later raced successfully in the United States as a stayer including winning at group one level.
+His only defeat as a three-year-old was against the champion New Zealand colt Daryl's Joy, who also won the Cox Plate and Victoria Derby and who later raced successfully in the United States as a stayer including winning at group one level.